pragma-/pbot/doc/VirtualMachine.md

 The Tumbleweed installer will automatically reboot to a shell after the installation.
 Login as `root` and run `shutdown now -h`.
 Then run `virsh start pbot-vm`.
 (Using `shutdown now -r` to reboot will not initialize the new serial/vsock devices.)
+Login as `root` when the virtual machine boots back up.

 #### Install software
 Now we can install any software and programming languages we want to make available